 Overview

-In order to properly (and legally) handle owner and tenant funds, it is important as a property manager to understand the basic principles of trust accounting.
+To properly (and legally) handle owner and tenant funds, it's important as a property manager to understand the basic principles of trust accounting.
+Trust accounting regulations for property managers are country- and state-specific, so consult your local and national requirements to ensure compliance.

 What are Trust Accounts?